Setting Translation Checks

 Learn how to set translation checks and automatically make sure specific conditions are met in translations.

-Translations missing key elements such as a variable or link could potentially break your website or app.
+Translations missing key elements, such as a variable or link, could break your website or app.
 To help prevent this, Transifex automatically checks every translation against a set of conditions.

-Whenever a condition is not met, e.g. an HTML element is missing, the translator will be shown either a warning or error message telling them what needs to be fixed.
+Whenever a condition is not met, e.g., an HTML element is missing, the translator will be shown either a warning or an error message telling them what needs to be fixed.
 Translators can still save a translation when there's a warning.
-But if there's an error, they'll need to address the issue before they'll be able to save the translation.
+But if there's an error, they must address the issue before saving the translation.

 Configuring translation checks